Gandhabba in a Human Body – an Analogy

 • The physical body, just like the tank, cannot move without energy.
 That energy comes from the food that the human eats.

 • It turns out that the brain consumes roughly 25% of the energy produced by food digestion.
 That gives an idea of the immense workload on the brain.
-It has to process all the information coming in through the five senses AND also to move body parts to speak and to carry out other bodily actions.
+It has to process all the information coming in through the five senses AND carry out other bodily actions.

 More Comparisons Of the Two Cases